amatusgroup/clan/index.md

 #### Interested?
 We couldn’t be happier to hear that.
-Start your journey as a test user by filling out this [questionnaire.](https://valentinacalandra.typeform.com/to/mcHrTE "Typeform Questionnaire")
+Start your journey as a test user by filling out this <a href="https://valentinacalandra.typeform.com/to/mcHrTE" target="_blank">questionnaire.</a>

 #### Not yet?
 No problem.
-If you have 10 minutes to spare, please still consider filling out our [baseline questionnaire.](https://valentinacalandra.typeform.com/to/mcHrTE "Typeform Questionnaire") - you do not have to be a study participant for your feedback to be valuable.
+If you have 10 minutes to spare, please still consider filling out our <a href="https://valentinacalandra.typeform.com/to/mcHrTE" target="_blank">baseline questionnaire.</a> - you do not have to be a study participant for your feedback to be valuable.

 ### Still have questions?
 Don’t hesitate to contact us.